rcastino/my_func_com/README.md

-# io-functions-commons
+# my_func_com

-Common code across Azure functions of project IO.
+Common code across Azure functions of project test.

 To release a new package on GitHub and npm: